Methods of detecting exoplanets: False positives

+Issues with red giant branch stars

 Red giant branch stars have another issue for detecting planets around them: while planets around these stars are much more likely to transit due to the larger star size, these transit signals are hard to separate from the main star's brightness light curve as red giants have frequent pulsations in brightness with a period of a few hours to days.
 This is especially notable with subgiants.
 In addition, these stars are much more luminous, and transiting planets block a much smaller percentage of light coming from these stars.
 In contrast, planets can completely occult a very small star such as a neutron star or white dwarf, an event which would be easily detectable from Earth.
 However, due to the small star sizes, the chance of a planet aligning with such a stellar remnant is extremely small.

 Properties (mass and radius) of planets discovered using the transit method, compared with the distribution, n (light gray bar chart), of minimum masses of transiting and non-transiting exoplanets.
 Super-Earths are black.